 The Missouri Botanical Garden takes an entirely different tack, saying that “pumpkin” as a category “really has no botanical meaning, as they are actually all squash.”
 Where, then, do we draw the line?
 The first jack-o’-lanterns were carved out of potatoes; does that mean we have to start calling potatoes pumpkins too?

 The whole reason canned pumpkin isn’t field pumpkin is that field pumpkin isn’t good to eat.
-Colonial Americans only ate them when they couldn’t afford anything else.
+Colonial Americans ate them only when they couldn’t afford anything else.
 It’s icky.
-So when the Industrial Revolution came along, according to Ott, “the pumpkin stayed behind on the farm.”
+So when the industrial revolution came along, according to Ott, “the pumpkin stayed behind on the farm.”
 Unlike squash, which were sold in markets and remained “part of people’s everyday life, just like how we see squash now,” no one tried to sell pumpkins in the city.
 They were just used as a cheap alternative to animal feed on small family farms.
-The pumpkin thus became a symbol of agrarian values, a bright-orange beacon to Americana; what we call a pumpkin comes down to what we decide fulfills that ideal.
+The pumpkin thus became a symbol of agrarian values, a bright-orange beacon of Americana; what we call a pumpkin comes down to what we decide fulfills that ideal.